 Johnny’s right, by the way: The STAR TREK pilot had the same thing happen with the makeup tests for the Orion slave girl, but I digress…

 A charming, funny She-Hulk solo story from Mr. Byrne, and one which whetted the appetite for more.
 Luckily for readers of the time, more would be on the way.
-As we’ll see next week.
-See you then.
+As we’ll see in the weeks to come.